1967–68 United States network television schedule (daytime)

-The 1967–68 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1967 to August 1968.
+The following is the 1967–68 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1967 to August 1968.

 Talk shows are highlighted in yellow, local programming is white, reruns of older programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold, children's programs are light purple and sports programs are light blue.
 New series are highlighted in bold.

 Note: This is the first full season in which all the three networks broadcast most of their weekday schedules in color.

 Note: Please refer to the discussion page before attempting to edit.